Haruto-hyuuga/chatapp-backend/src/models/renderDb.md

 # Local schema Migration

+## Method 1 :

+❯ `sudo -iu postgres`

+copy PSQL Command from render dashboard under connection menu below external url then paste the cmd as is your terminal should change to ur db name=>

+❯ `PGPASSWORD=... psql -h dpg-...... -U chatapp_postgres_ng37_user ....`

+> you are now connect make any changes as you would in regular psql

+## Method 2

-tables and stuff are created in local and copied to render (best way to do acc to me)
+tables and stuff are created in local and copied to render

 ❯ `sudo systemctl start postgresql`